Well5a/monitoring-todolist/README.md

 * InspectIT: 31888
 * Prometheus: 31000
 * Grafana: 31300

+The todo-service includes the app, the database and the database metric exporter.

 With Minikube you can access a dashboard that shows the availability of your cluster and the ressources within.
 Command `kubectl proxy` makes the dashboard available at localhost:8001.